-CCD's credentialing plan, in accordance with the CCCS credentialing process, provides standards for initial hiring of all full- and part-time faculty, as well as the detailed requirements for probationary and non-probationary faculty to acquire and maintain the required CCD Teaching Credential.
+CCD's credentialing plan, in accordance with the CCCS credentialing process, provides standards for initial hiring of all full- and part-time faculty, as well as the detailed requirements for provisional and non-provisional faculty to acquire and maintain the required CCD Teaching Credential.
 Credentialing and re-credentialing standards are created and/or revised by CCCS.